vuongdothanhhuy/kata-tdd-1-VUONG-DO-THANH-HUY/README.md

 Run `grunt` to watch changes on Gruntfile.js and index.js and test.js, on change will auto trigger jshint and mocha test.

+I've finished the kata calculator.
+It's written in NodeJS, being under unit test with Mocha.
+The code apply some practices and design patterns I think appropriate.

+### How to run?

+* Clone the repo
+* `cd` to the dir where `package.json` locate and run `npm install`
+* Install Mocha and Grunt globally: `sudo npm install -g mocha grunt-cli`
+* Run `grunt` to run jshint, mocha and auto watch changes.